gokuliscoding/gokuliscoding/README.md

 <h1 align="center">Hi there!
 I'm Gokul</h1>

-<p> Excited
-about improving the way
-humans interact with web

-applications.
-An aspiring full- stack developer specializing in

-MERN stack, on the hunt for
-opportunities to challenge
+<p> Excited about improving the way humans interact with web applications.
+An aspiring full-stack developer specializing in MERN stack, on the hunt for opportunities to challenge himself. </p>
-himself. </p>